UI alum, former New York firefighter reflects on 9/11 20th anniversary

 “For about two or three minutes I felt nothing but relief because I was sure it was a dream,” he said.

-Weinstock felt relief because up until that moment that day, he had been witness to a tragedy.
-The UI alum was a volunteer firefighter and EMT on 9/11.
+Weinstock felt that way because, up until that moment, he had been witness to a tragedy.
+The University of Iowa alum was a volunteer firefighter and EMT on 9/11.
 The “snow” he and thousands of others saw was asbestos drifting down from the fallen World Trade Center twin towers.

 Twenty years later, he can still recall the day in great detail.